Nick2818/theaterProject/README.md

-# Theater Search Engine Java JSP MySQL HTML CSS
+# Theater Search Engine using JavaServerPages, MySQL, HTML, CSS.

 ## See documentation for full description of this project.